ShanaScogin/BayesPostEst/JOSSpaper/paper.md

 # Future developments

 Plans for future work include extending existing methods in this package to a broader class of models, including generalized linear models with other link functions (e.g. models for ordered, categorical, and count outcomes) and multilevel/hierarchical generalized linear models.

+# Contributions

+At the time of submission of this manuscript, the authors have contributed to the project as follows.
+S.S. created the package, improved functions, wrote function documentation, tested the package, and is the package maintainer.
+J.K. wrote most of the initial functions, the package vignette, and the JOSS manuscript.
+R.W. wrote the `mcmcReg` function and contributes to package development and optimization.
+A.B. rewrote the `mcmcRocPrc` function and reviewed code coverage.

 # References